mvuorre/reproguide-curate/README.md

 ## How to contribute

 The manuscript is written in [R Markdown](http://rmarkdown.rstudio.com/) with the [papaja](https://github.com/crsh/papaja) R package.
-The source file is `manuscript/manuscript.Rmd`.
+The source file is `manuscript/manuscript.Rmd` (knit to view resulting PDF.)

 ### References & Citations